hethan0721-lgtm/CEL-GRADE-Training-Pipeline/text_pipeline/README.md

 The tests cover:

 * Module imports
-* Input schema validation
+* Seven-feature input schema validation
+* Fixed feature order
 * Synthetic data loading
 * Feature-set consistency
+* Anonymous identifier exclusion
+* Target exclusion from the feature matrix
 * Data leakage prevention
 * Categorical missing-value handling
+* Unseen categorical-value behavior
-* Fixed training parameters
+* Fixed model parameters
+* Training-only SMOTE behavior
+* Internal test isolation
 * Path portability
 * Privacy safeguards
 * End-to-end execution with synthetic data

+The test suite uses synthetic data only.
+It does not require or access real clinical data.

 ## 11. Data and Model Availability

-This repository does not include real patient data, real patient-level predictions, or trained model weights.
+This repository does not include:

+* Real patient data
+* Identifiable clinical information
+* Real patient-level predictions
+* Trained model weights
+* Fitted preprocessing artifacts
+* Clinical performance results derived from private datasets

-The files in [`examples/synthetic_tabular_data/`](../examples/synthetic_tabular_data/) are artificially generated and are provided only to demonstrate the expected input structure and test the software interface.
-They are not derived from a real patient population and must not be used to estimate clinical performance.
+The files in [`examples/synthetic_tabular_data/`](../examples/synthetic_tabular_data/) are generated entirely by software.
+They are provided only to demonstrate the expected input structure, verify the software interface, and support automated testing.

+The synthetic files are not derived from a real patient population.
+They must not be used to estimate clinical performance, validate a medical hypothesis, or draw scientific conclusions.

 Users must provide their own authorized data in the required schema when running the pipeline on research datasets.

-Sensitive or identifiable clinical data must not be committed to a public repository.
+Sensitive, restricted, or identifiable clinical data must not be committed to a public repository.

+## 12. Intended Use and Limitations

+This software is provided for research and reproducibility purposes.

+It is not a certified medical device and must not be used as the sole basis for diagnosis, treatment selection, surgical decision-making, or other direct clinical decisions.

+Users are responsible for:

+* Verifying the input schema
+* Confirming data quality
+* Confirming that all target labels are valid
+* Reviewing missing or invalid feature values
+* Protecting sensitive information
+* Obtaining all required institutional and ethical approvals
+* Validating model performance on an appropriate target population

+Results obtained from user-provided data may vary because of differences in population characteristics, data collection procedures, software versions, hardware, and preprocessing decisions.